-It was a good week for space news as NASA announced that the

-Voyager 2 space probe entered interstellar space-the event marked the second time that a human-made object has left the solar system.
-And an international team of researchers reported on how Hubble found a faraway planet vanishing at record speed.
+It was a good week for space news as NASA announced that the Voyager 2 space probe entered interstellar space-the event marked the second time that a human-made object has left the solar system.
+And an international team of researchers reported on how Hubble found a far-away planet vanishing at record speed.
 They reported that the planet called GJ 3470b, is evaporating at a rate one hundred times faster than other planets of similar size.
 Also, a team at the University of Texas reported that they had found evidence of dark matter dominating across cosmic time-a very distant galaxy that appears rich with dark matter, behaving as theory predicted.

-It was also an important week for climate news as a team at the University of Wisconsin reported on how they had found evidence that showed https://www.humans.may.be.reversing.the.climate.clock.by.50.million.years-by pumping greenhouses gases into the atmosphere.
-Also, a team of researchers from several institutions in the U.K. and one in South Africa suggested that https://www.humans.climate.chicken.may.be.the.hallmark.of.the https://www.humans.chicken.may.be.the.hallmark.of.the
+It was also an important week for climate news as a team at the University of Wisconsin reported on how they had found evidence that showed humans may be reversing the climate clock by 50 million years -by pumping greenhouses gases into the atmosphere.
+Also, a team of researchers from several institutions in the U.K. and one in South Africa suggested that the lowly broiler chicken may be the hallmark of the Anthropocene-the age of man-made impacts on the planet.